mollie/api-documentation/source/reference/v2/permissions-api/list-permissions.rst

 .. authentication::
    :api_keys: false
+   :organization_access_tokens: true
    :oauth: true

-List all permissions available with the current OAuth access token.
+List all permissions available with the current app access token.
 The list is not paginated.

 Parameters
 ----------